GuelphCodingCommunity/policy/src/constitution.md

 The purpose of this club is to:

   i.
-Present, collaborate, and share technical skills which are not typically covered by Computer Science and Software Engineering curricula ii.
+Present, collaborate, and share technical skills which are not typically covered by Computer Science and Software Engineering curricula. ii.
 Facilitate and run on-campus technical competitions. iii.
 Prepare students with the necessary skills to be competitive at the annual CS Games. iv.
 Advocate for and support student-generated content in the form of: